revaturelabs/interviewquestions/Java/Java 8/method reference.md

 - Reference to an instance method.

-- Reference to an instance method of an arbitrary object of a particular type
+- Reference to an instance method of an arbitrary object of a particular type.

 - Reference to a constructor.